BaZom/VroomSniffer/README.md

 - **🛠️ IP Monitoring**: View and analyze IP usage for each URL
 - **📊 Data Visualization**: View price trends and statistics
 - **🧪 Playground**: Test specific features and functionalities

+## 🔧 New API Configuration Page

+VroomSniffer now includes a dedicated **"🔧 API Config"** page in the Streamlit UI for comprehensive platform and credential management:

+### Features:
+- **Platform Overview**: See status of all available platforms (Web Scraping vs mobile.de API)
+- **Credential Management**: Secure setup, testing, and management of mobile.de API credentials
+- **Usage Examples**: Ready-to-use CLI commands for both platforms
+- **Contact Information**: Direct links to mobile.de support for API access
+- **Rate Limiting Info**: Guidance for high-volume usage planning

+### Access:
+- **Main Navigation**: Click "🔧 API Config" in the sidebar
+- **Quick Link**: Use the "🔧 API Config" button on the Scraper page
+- **Direct**: Navigate to the API Configuration page from any page

+This dedicated page makes it easy to configure and manage your API credentials without cluttering the main scraper interface.

 ## Project Structure